dbashford/mimosa-adhoc-module/README.md

   modules: []
 ```

 * `modules`: An array of `require` calls.
 The code `require`d in must expose a `registration` function.
-For information on the `registration` function and how to use it, see virtually any Mimosa module, including this one.
+For information on the `registration` function and how to use it, see virtually any Mimosa module.
+[Here's a simple one.](https://github.com/dbashford/mimosa-handlebars-on-window/blob/master/src/index.js#L26-L28);

 ## Example Config